Virtual Magic Kingdom: Guest rooms and awards

-When a player first created his or her character in the game, he or she was given one free "guest room", which they could name and decorate with items.
+When a player first created their character in the game, they were given one free "guest room", which they could name and decorate with items.
 If the player was creating their character in a real-life park, then they were given another room (one of each available choice), as a bonus.
 Several other kinds of rooms were also available; a player could purchase/get them in the game.
 Players could set some of their items to be movable by their guests, a feature added sometime in late 2007 or early 2008.

 In-game shops sold a wide variety of items, such as posters, couches, water fountains, and rugs, which could be used to decorate guest rooms.
 Some of these items were sold only for a limited time, and some could only be obtained as prizes for completed quests.
 Pictures taken with the in-game camera could be hung on guest room walls, or put into a photo book for public view.

 Players could also create games in their rooms (as long as the games followed VMK guidelines of appropriateness), and award some of their own items to players.
 Among the most popular of these were "Cute or Boot", best described as a beauty pageant/fashion contest, "Falling Chairs", a game where the owner of the room dropped chairs while other players raced to them, and "Don't Hit the Floor!" in which a maximum of six contestants stood on boxes.
 Two variations of "Cute or Boot" were "Dress Like Me!", a game where players tried to dress like the game's owner, and "Wear that hat!", where players wore the same hat as the owner.
 Another popular game was "Design a Room!", where the owner filled rooms with items that could be moved, and the object was for players to design the best room.
 A less popular one was "Survivor", where the owner asked a question and the first person to answer it correctly wins a point.

 Guest room owners had the ability to remove ("boot") a player from their room if the player was causing problems.
 Players that were "booted" had to wait set period of time before returning to the room.

-If a character was in his or her own room, then he or she could be found by the Guest Rooms "search" button (which searched on the names of room owners as well as the names of rooms).
+If a character was in their own room, then they could be found by the Guest Rooms "search" button (which searched on the names of room owners as well as the names of rooms).
 Other than this, there was no way within the game to find out whether a particular other character not on a player's friends list was online or where they were located.